Mohegan Sun Arena – Connecticut Sun

 Neighborhood 5

-Fans visiting the area during the summer months of the WNBA season may wish to visit nearby Mystic, a seaside town and tourist attraction known for its historic seaport, maritime museum, preserved sailing ships, and aquarium.
+Fans visiting the area during the summer months of the WNBA season may wish to visit nearby Mystic, a seaside town and tourist attraction known for its historic seaport, maritime museum, preserved sailing ships and aquarium.
 It's a popular destination for travelers in the area.
+The Norwich Sea Unicorns of the summer collegiate Futures League play at nearby Dodd Stadium.

 Fans 3

 Throughout much of their existence, the Sun ranked in the top half of the WNBA’s attendance rankings.
-For the 2024 season, the Sun has dropped to 9th place in the league, with an average attendance of about 7,500 fans per game.
-Attendance is up almost 1,200 fans per game, with Mohegan Sun Arena filled to 80% capacity.
-These facts speak to the quantum leaps that the WNBA has experienced in support this year.
+Over the past couple of seasons, the Sun have dropped to the lower third of the league in terms of attendance, despite the fact that their attendance continues to rise.
+Thus far in 2025, the team is drawing over 9,200 fans per game.
+These numbers speak to the quantum leaps that the WNBA has experienced in support this year.

 Access 5